nicksowl/novo_data/README.md

 - Proper error messages for use edge cases.
 - Integration of testings.
 - Refactoring and optimising code and data handeling.
-- Implement fetching live JSON file.
+- Implement fetching of live JSON file with axios of fetch.
 - Connection with backend system.
 - Visual design system, with samestyled components.
-Use newest Vuetify?
+Configured global styles with tailwind config.
+Use of newest Vuetify as component library?
+- Performance optimisation.
+- Architecture for scalability.
+- Implementation of state manager, like Pinia or Vuex for data handeling.
+- Implementation of TypeScript.

+## Conclusion
+...